Umayya ibn Khalaf: Battle of Badr

 In the build-up to the battle of Badr, Umayyah received a visit from his childhood friend Sa'd, who had become a Muslim, emigrated to Medina, and was close to Muhammad.
-Sa'd had come to Mecca supposedly for Umrah ("minor" pilgrimage), but also to make Umayyah beware.
-Sa'd told Umayyah in no uncertain terms that Muhammad had an antipathy for Umayyah, that his life was in danger from the Muslims, including Muhammad, and that he should expect no mercy from either Muhammad or the Muslims in case he falls into their hands.
-The reason for this enmity and antipathy was Umayyah's former slave that Bilal, who had by now become a favorite with Muhammad, was heavily tortured by Umayyah to prior to his emancipation.
+Sa'd had come to Mecca supposedly for Umrah ("minor" pilgrimage), but also to alert Umayyah; Sa'd told Umayyah in no uncertain terms that his life was in danger from the Muslims, including Muhammad, and that he should expect no mercy from either Muhammad or the Muslims in case he falls into their hands.
+The reason for this enmity and antipathy was Umayyah's former slave Bilal, who had by now become a favorite with Muhammad.
+When Bilal was a slave under Ummayah, he was heavily tortured prior to his emancipation.

 In March 624, the Meccans decided to confront the Muslim forces that threatened a caravan from Syria led by Abu Sufyan ibn Harb.
 Abu Jahl rallied the people for war, saying, "Go and protect your caravan."
-Umayyah, who was anxious after having received Sa'd warning, did not want to leave Mecca; but Abu Jahl said to him: "O Abu Safwan!
+Umayyah, who was anxious after having received Sa'd's warning, did not want to leave Mecca.
+However, Abu Jahl persisted: "O Abu Safwan!
 If the people see you staying behind, though you are the chief of the people of the Valley, then they will remain behind with you."
-Abu Jahl urged until Umayyah said, "As you have forced me to change my mind, I will buy the best camel in Mecca."
+Abu Jahl urged him until he said, "As you have forced me to change my mind, I will buy the best camel in Mecca."
 Umayyah told his wife: "O Umm Safwan, prepare what I need (for the journey)."
 She said to him, "O Abu Safwan!
 Have you forgotten what your Yathribi brother told you?"
 He said, "No, but I do not want to go with them except for a short distance."
-On the way to engagement with the Muslims, Umayyah tied his camel wherever he camped, always remaining alert.
+On the way to their engagement with the Muslims, Umayyah tied his camel wherever he camped and always remaining alert.

-Although Abu Sufyan had the informed the Meccan forcer that the caravan was saved, the Meccan forcer nonetheless proceeded to confront the Muslim forces.
-Battle was joined on 13 March 624.
-The forces from Mecca were routed by the Muslims.
-The battle was lost by the non-Muslims and Umayyah was captured by his old friend Abdul Rahman ibn Awf, who went out of his way to look for and seize Umayyah in order to protect his life.
+Although Abu Sufyan had informed the Meccan forces that the caravan was saved, the Meccan forces nonetheless proceeded to confront the Muslim forces.
+The battle commenced on 13 March 624 AD.
+The Meccan forces were routed by the Muslims and in the process, Umayyah was captured by his old friend Abdul Rahman ibn Awf, who went out of his way to look for and seize Umayyah in order to protect his life.

 Death

-Umayyah ibn Khalaf was swarmed and killed by the Ansar while fighting in the battle of Badr in 624 at the age of 61.
+During the battle of Badr in 624, and despite his friend's best attempt at protecting him, Umayyah ibn Khalaf was swarmed and killed by the Ansar while fighting at the age of 61.